Key takeaways

 The Activation Question

 Alistair Overeem has held world titles in both MMA and kickboxing — a rare combination that required him to compete, across two decades of professional fighting, at the highest level in the most demanding combat sports on earth.
-In an interview on the official Wim Hof channel, he described how he incorporated power breathing into his fight preparation: rounds of rhythmic, forceful breathing followed by a breath hold, repeated before training and before competition.
-[25] His explanation was direct — it gets him into a state he can't reach any other way.
+In an interview on the official Wim Hof channel, he described incorporating power breathing into fight preparation: rounds of rhythmic, forceful breathing followed by a breath hold, repeated before training and before competition.
+[22] His explanation was direct: it gets him into a state he cannot reach any other way.
 Not calmer.
 Sharper.

 Georges St-Pierre — two-time UFC welterweight champion and widely considered the greatest mixed martial artist of his generation — took a more systematic approach.
 His published training program, The Path, treats respiratory training as a structured pillar of conditioning, not an add-on.
-St-Pierre has spoken about the mental dimension explicitly: what separates fighters at the elite level isn't always physical — it's who can maintain composure and aggression simultaneously, who arrives in the cage already inhabiting the right state.
+St-Pierre has spoken about the mental dimension explicitly: what separates fighters at the elite level is not always physical.
+It is who can maintain composure and aggression simultaneously, and who arrives in the cage already inhabiting the right state.
 Breath training, for St-Pierre, is part of how that state gets built.

-What all three are accessing is the same mechanism: a voluntary activation of the sympathetic nervous system, triggered entirely by breath.
-The physiology of this was documented in a landmark 2014 study at Radboud University, in which trained practitioners were injected with bacterial endotoxin — a substance that normally triggers a strong, automatic inflammatory immune response.
+What these athletes are accessing is voluntary activation of the sympathetic nervous system, triggered entirely by breath.
+The physiology was documented in a landmark 2014 study at Radboud University, in which trained practitioners were injected with bacterial endotoxin — a substance that normally triggers a strong, automatic inflammatory immune response.
 The power breathing group showed dramatically reduced symptoms and measurably suppressed immune activation compared to controls.
-[26] They had used breath to influence a system that science had, until that point, considered entirely outside conscious control.
+[23] They had used breath to influence a system that science had, until that point, considered entirely outside conscious control.

 The science